CIS565-Fall-2020/Project4-CUDA-Denoiser/README.md

-Here shows the runtime for each scene
+Here we show the runtime for each scene

 | milliseconds | 5 steps A-trous Denoise | No denoise |
 | ------------ | ----------------------- | ---------- |